FOSH-following-demand/thermostatic-water-bath/contributing.md

 ## These is a list of things you can do in order to contribute to the project:

-### User feedback.
+  * User feedback:
       in order to do a feedback, you can open an issue [here](https://github.com/FOSH-following-demand/thermostatic-water-bath/issues/new)